YumeChan-DT/SocialGuard.YC/README.md

 **This command should be repeated whenever a definitive server name change occurs.**

 ### Requesting Verification
-With your Emitter profile setup, you can now contact our Maintainers to request Verification for your profile.
+With your Emitter profile setup, you can now contact our Maintainers on the [Official NSYS Discord server][https://discord.gg/xV5nFmkbyS] to request Verification for your profile.
 This will in turn allow you to enter users into the Trustlist using ``==sg add`` & ``sg ban`` commands.

 To request verification, you can contact SocialGuard Maintainer **Sakura Isayeki** on Discord : ``Sakura#9999``